-It will only take 6 minutes to read this post!
+It will only take [est_time] to read this post!

 In my almost 4 years of living in China, Chinese music has just never really done it for me.
 My one love is 小苹果 by the Chopstick Brothers because it is one of the most cheesy, and addictive songs I have ever heard.
 Plus the music video is awesome and pretty original.